PoC of Incident Evacuation Training Using Generative AI with Slack + AWS Chatbot + Bedrock

 - Leverage local LLM for Slack search

-In this article, I will write about the former, "Incident evacuation drills using generative AI."
+In this article, I will write about the former, "incident evacuation drills using generative AI."

 Incident evacuation drills using generative AI